microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

   When this is used, the plus selector perform an case-insensitive match.
 - Quoted member names with single or double quotes are supported with dot selector. i.e. `Properties.'spaced name'` is valid.
+- Member names with a dash `-` are supported without being quoted.
+  However member names can not start or end with a dash. i.e. `Properties.dashed-name` and `Properties.'-dashed-name'` are valid.

 ### Contains